hungndSavvycom/ssg-test/README.md

 ## Production Deployment

 For production deployment, we use AWS EC2 instances.
+Create 1 EC2 instance with public elastics IP.
+All 3 services (api-gateway, frontend, management-microservices) deploy in 1 ec2 instance.
+Using docker-compose to build and run 3 services with 3 container.
+Open public port: 4100 (API-gateway), 4175(frontend) by  update inbound rule security.
+Setup nginx reverse proxy which listen port and proxy into docker container's port.

+### URLs for Production

 The services will be accessible via the following URLs:

-### URLs for Production

 1. **API Gateway**: <http://13.251.132.216:4100/>
 2. **Frontend**: <http://13.251.132.216:4175/>